sqlite/sqlite/README.md

 adding a POINT data type to SQLite, including related functionality such as computing the distance between two points.

+## Milestone 2

 See the Milestone 2 slide deck for our current progress.
 The build process for the project is not different from the original SQLite build process, and the instructions already provided by SQLite can be followed.

+See the testing section in the original SQLite README (which is below our additions here at the top) for how to run tests.
+We have added a test file ``milestone2.test`` to the test directory which tests the simple POINT functionality implemented for milestone 2.
+It can be run individually in the same manner as other individual tests.
+Namely, make the ``textfixture`` executable and then run it with our file as the argument.

+We also ran the ``quicktest`` test suite provided by SQLite to help confirm that our modifications for milestone 2 have not broken any existing functionality.
+All roughly 395,000 test cases in that test suite still pass so it seems like we did not break any of the existing functionality.

 Below this is the unmodified text from SQLite's full README.